“At long last the universe belongs to the Sinestro Corps!”

 Cullen Bunn’s script for this issue continues to build on recent events and move forward to something that could be quite spectacular.
 Sinestro’s plans are coming to fruition from the claiming and evolution of War World to the re-purposing of the Manhunters.
 This is Sinestro being able to function without the interference of the Guardians, the Green Lanterns or Hal Jordan and as a reader Bunn makes it easy to almost want Sinestro to succeed.
 Just as Sinestro is seducing and manipulating those around him Bunn is doing the same thing to us readers – I almost feel dirty!
 And that scene between Lyssa Drak and Lobo is tantalizing to say the least.

 Sinestro #15 is another fine effort from Cullen Bunn as he continues to advance Sinestro’s agenda while giving the reader some excellent character bits.
 The seduction of Saint Walker has begun and we’re left wanting to shout warnings to the last of the Blue Lanterns.
 The issue is a visual treat thanks to fill in artist Ethan Van Sciver who consistently adds artistic elements which elevates the narrative of the script.
-Four out of five lanterns.
+Eight out of ten lanterns.